SkewedAspect/rpgkeeper/docs/user-content.md

 that's tricky at best, impossible at worst.
 Instead, we have to try to be useful to users, without letting them play with nothing but RPGKeeper.
 The problem is, RPGKeeper's interests (keep the user in the app and engaged as much as possible) and the various system's copyright holder's interests (drive licensed sales of the books) are diametrically opposed.
-Every feature we add to make the player's lives easier has to be weighed against crossing the line into law suit territory from the copyright holders.
+Every feature we add to make the player's lives easier has to be weighed against crossing the line into lawsuit territory from the copyright holders.

 In order to help draw this line, we've created RPGKeeper's UGC Policy to try and strike a balance.
 It's not just a policy for development, it's actually baked into the architecture of the application and the way users interact with it